 Also remember that when using box dyes or bleach kits, there should be no oil on the scalp or hair in order for these products to work properly!

-For hair dyes that use ammonia in particular – so permanent hair dyes – you’ll need to wash your hair very thoroughly the day before colouring.
+For hair dyes that use ammonia in particular – so permanent hair dyes – you’ll need to wash your hair very thoroughly the day before coloring.

 You don’t want your hair to be dirty to dye it but you want it to be dry.
 Damp hair can cause the dye to go blotchy, so dry hair is best when trying to achieve the best all-over coverage.